Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Related Work

 \subsection{Task Planning with LLM Agents}

-Prompting techniques like Chain-of-Thoughts (CoT)~\cite{CoT} and Tree-of-Thoughts (ToT)~\cite{ToT} enhance reasoning in abstract domains.
-Graph-of-Thoughts (GoT)~\cite{besta2024got} introduces graph structures, but it remains an internal thought processes rather than execution states.
+Prompting techniques like Chain-of-Thought (CoT)~\cite{CoT} and Tree-of-Thoughts (ToT)~\cite{ToT} enhance reasoning in abstract domains.
+Graph-of-Thoughts (GoT)~\cite{besta2024got} introduces graph structures, but it remains an internal thought process rather than execution states.
 They are prone to hallucination and lack the grounding required for dynamic environments.
 Frameworks like ReAct~\cite{yao2023react} mitigate this by interleaving action and environment observation to create a dynamic feedback loop, allowing the agent to continuously update its plans based on the feedback.
-Recent literature applies these principles to two primary planning domains: web navigation planning~\cite{kim-etal-2024-rada,erdogan2025planandactimprovingplanningagents,webpilot, yang2025agentoccamsimplestrongbaseline,cheng2025atlas} and robotics planning~\cite{song2023llmplanner,yoo2024exploratory,liuactivevoo, gonzalez-pumariega2025robotouille, zhangz2025recap, mon2025embodied}.
-Web navigation operates in a digital, symbolic environment where the primary challenge is information retrieval (i.e., HTML DOM).
-In contrast, we focus on embodied robotics, which operates in an interactive, physical environment (real or simulated), where the core challenges are reasoning about physical interactions, managing concurrent processes, and handling resource contention.
-LLM-Planner~\cite{song2023llmplanner} uses in-context example retrieval and replanning to improve sample efficiency and embodied task completion rate.
+Recent literature applies these principles to two primary planning domains: web navigation planning~\cite{kim-etal-2024-rada,erdogan2025planandactimprovingplanningagents,webpilot, yang2025agentoccamsimplestrongbaseline,cheng2025atlas} and embodied planning~\cite{song2023llmplanner,yoo2024exploratory,liuactivevoo, gonzalez-pumariega2025robotouille, zhangz2025recap, mon2025embodied}.
+We focus on embodied planning in this work, which operates in an interactive, physical environment (real or simulated), where the core challenges are reasoning about physical interactions, managing concurrent processes, and handling resource contention.
+LLM-Planner~\cite{song2023llmplanner} uses in-context example retrieval and replanning to improve sample efficiency and task completion rate.
 ExRAP~\cite{yoo2024exploratory} uses a graph to keep the environment information fresh, which acts as a database for fact querying in the future.
+ExpeL~\cite{zhao2024expel} summarizes insights from past experience and uses those insights to guide future tasks.
 ReCAP~\cite{zhangz2025recap} uses recursive reasoning and decomposition to build a context tree for backtracking in robotics planning.
 Distinct from prior works, \name\ adopts a graph-based memory that serves a dual purpose: (1) It enables flexible, non-blocking replanning and (2) allows the agent to retrieve and transfer successful experiences from past episodes to guide execution in similar environments.